4 Things All Project-Based Learning Teachers Should Do

 So you’re ready to start your project.
 Keep in mind, with project-based learning, students are driving a lot of their own learning.
 Teachers are there to facilitate learning and guide students toward answers to their questions—not to answer the question themselves.

 Begin, then, by generating questions.

-Once students have questions they want answered, start with the largest content ideas first.
+Once students have questions they want to be answered, start with the largest content ideas first.

-- Invite guest experts to come share what they know.
+Invite guest experts to come to share what they know.
 Call on students’ parents, friends, or local community members to share their knowledge.

 At this stage, you want all students to be exposed to the bulk of the content.
 They are searching for answers to their own questions and discovering what this project is all about.